ninashenoy/test/README.md

 #### if you want to add a new file

+git add "filename"

+OR

-git add "filename" or git add .
+git add .